-Five Native American tribes in North America (Mohawk, Onondaga, Seneca, Oneida, and Cayuga) united to form the Iroquois Confederacy.
+Five Iroquoian tribes in North America (Mohawk, Onondaga, Seneca, Oneida, and Cayuga) united to form the Iroquois Confederacy in present-day USA.

 |1452.5.18||Germany installed Borso, Seigneur of Ferrara, as Duke of Modena and Reggio and founded the Duchy of Modena and Reggio in northern Italy.|

 |1453.5.29||The Osmanli Turks captured Constantinople and annihilated [Eastern] Rome.
 Since then Constantinople was popularly called Istanbul.
 The Osmanli Turks began to expand outside Anatolia and later grew into a transcontinental empire.
 The Greek Orthodox Church separated from the Roman Catholic Church again, thus ending the Florentine Union.|

 |1454||Mongol Khan Esen was murdered by his subordinates.
 Thereafter the power of the Oirat Tribe declined and the Tartar Tribe seized control of Mongol again.

 az-Zafir Salah-ud-Din Amir I founded the Tahirid Regime in Zabid of Yemen.

 Poland promulgated the Statute of Nieszawa, which provided that the declaration of war, the conclusion of peace and the passing of laws must obtain the consent of the local gentry.
 The powers of the great nobles were thus curtailed.